BDC Hamburger Icon

 Real-world experience is valid experience.

-Cesar Cruz, American fashion designer and co-founder of Sebastian Cruz Couture, said professionals can gain valuable experience in the workforce without a college degree.
+Cesar Cruz, a fashion designer and co-founder of Sebastian Cruz Couture, said professionals can gain valuable experience in the workforce without a college degree.

 “For example, a professional who has worked their way up into managerial and lead roles will have more hands-on experience and will probably fare better in a similar role in a large company than a fresh graduate,” Cruz said.
 “That’s why it’s always best to evaluate candidates on a case-by-case basis and not judge purely on education requirements.”

-Patricia Roberts, chief operating officer at Gift of College, Inc., said businesses should consider hiring individuals without a degree if the skills needed can be learned on the job or acquired outside of the classroom.
+Patricia Roberts, chief operating officer at Gift of College, said businesses should consider hiring individuals without a degree if the skills needed can be mastered on the job or acquired outside the classroom.

 Opening up the candidate pool brings diversity.

-What to do when hiring someone who didn’t go to college
+What to do when you’re hiring someone who didn’t go to college

 Find someone with the right skills, experience and attitude.

-While a college degree is helpful and important, hands-on experience is typically more valuable, Salemi said.
-“If a candidate earned a degree in one area but doesn’t have any work or internship experience, and another candidate didn’t earn a degree but has worked in the type of role they are interviewing for, a company may be more inclined to go with the latter.”
+Although a college degree is helpful and important, hands-on experience is typically more valuable, Salemi said.
+“If a candidate earned a degree in one area but doesn’t have any work or internship experience, and another candidate didn’t earn a degree but has worked in the type of role they are interviewing for, a company may be more inclined to go with the latter,” she said.

-Dana Case, director of operations at MyCorporation, agrees and believes if an applicant has the skills, experience and knowledge, it doesn’t matter if they have a degree.
-“Yes, a college degree proves that a candidate is committed and has a well-rounded education, but that should not trump or invalidate their professional experience if they didn’t receive a diploma from an educational institution.”
+Dana Case, director of operations at MyCorporation, agreed that if an applicant has the right skills, experience and knowledge, it doesn’t matter if they have a degree.
+“Yes, a college degree proves that a candidate is committed and has a well-rounded education, but that should not trump or invalidate their professional experience if they didn’t receive a diploma from an educational institution,” she said.

 Did You Know?Did you know

-According to The Future of Work 2022 report by Monster, 63 percent of employers are willing to hire someone with transferable skills and train them.
+According to Monster's The Future of Work 2022 report, 63 percent of employers are willing to hire someone with transferable skills and train them.

-When you’re interviewing candidates, it’s important to get a full picture of who they are, including their soft skills and how they performed in previous jobs.
+When you’re interviewing candidates, it’s important to get a full picture of who they are, including their soft skills and performance in previous jobs.

-“For candidates who don’t have a college degree and need to prove themselves to employers, it’s important to highlight their teamwork, communication skills, problem-solving, interpersonal skills, work ethic and flexibility/adaptability,” said Salemi.
+“For candidates who don’t have a college degree and need to prove themselves to employers, it’s important to highlight their teamwork, communication skills, problem-solving, interpersonal skills, work ethic and flexibility/adaptability,” Salemi said.

-Josh Rubin, owner of Post Modern Marketing and other businesses, said about only half of his employees have degrees related to their jobs.
-When he’s hiring employees, the most important factor for him is the quality of their character.
+Josh Rubin, owner of PPC Pilots, said not all of the employees he’s hired have degrees related to their jobs.
+When he’s choosing employees, the most important factor for him is their character.

 “If you’re looking to hire someone who did not attend college, talk to their previous employers and get a sense of what they’re like to work with,” Rubin said.

-He also recommends not limiting hires based on what they studied in college.
-“Find out a candidate’s long-term goals and what they want to do in the future, and hire based on that.”
+He also recommended not limiting hires based on what they studied in college.
+“Find out a candidate’s long-term goals and what they want to do in the future, and hire based on that,” Rubin said.

 If you decide to hire an employee without a degree, pay them the same as candidates who did go to college.

-James De Roche, managing partner at Lead Comet, said his company bases salaries on potential team members’ abilities and the value they can provide for the client and organization.
+James De Roche, managing partner at Lead Comet, said his company bases salaries on potential team members’ abilities and the value they can provide for the client and the organization.
+[Read related: How the Best Companies Develop Better Employees]

-1. IBM: IBM trains people all over the world to be able to work for the company, regardless of college education.
-By providing training for the skills necessary to do the job, the company makes it less important to have a certificate or previous experience.
-IBM is proof that the skills needed to perform a job can be learned on the job, or with proper training prior to full employment.
+• IBM: IBM trains people all over the world to work for the company, regardless of whether they have a college education.
+By providing training for the skills necessary to do the job, IBM makes it less important to have a formal college education.
+IBM is proof that the necessary skills can be learned on the job or with proper training.

-2. Google: Founders Larry Page and Sergey Brin dropped out of college and still built a successful company.
-This means that they know college isn’t everything and pride themselves on hiring people with the right skills over a college degree.
+• Google: Founders Larry Page and Sergey Brin dropped out of college and still built one of the world’s most successful companies.
+Therefore, they prioritize hiring people with the right skills over a college degree.

-4. Tesla: A few years ago, Elon Musk announced that college degrees would no longer be required to work most positions at Tesla, and even those that do specify a degree could sometimes be substituted with exceptional previous experience.
+• Tesla: Elon Musk announced that college degrees would no longer be needed for most positions at Tesla and that even the roles that do require a specific degree could sometimes be substituted with exceptional previous experience.

-5. Apple: One of the biggest tech companies out there, Apple doesn’t require a college degree for some of its positions.
+• Apple: Some roles at this tech giant do not require a college degree.
 CEO Tim Cook said in 2019 that the skills learned in college don’t always translate to the working world, especially when it comes to coding.

 author image